 As life sciences companies continue to streamline and look for ways to be more agile and efficient in a rapidly changing market, they sometimes look to evolve the (usually) long and (often) complicated processes they use to review, approve, and submit promotional material subject to regulatory compliance.

-Life sciences organizations often focus on this “Medical, Legal, and Regulatory” (MLR) process as the start and end to their content production timeline.
+Life sciences organizations often focus on this MLR process as the start and end to their content production timeline.
 But it’s really just part of a much larger content journey that begins with the initial ideas that fuel the marketing activities that will be planned for the coming year: maturing products, new therapeutic areas for existing brands, and new product launches.

-These organizations often overlook the fact that their review process of ensuring the integrity of those ads should be considered one small part of their overall content management strategy.
+Unfortunately, many organizations often overlook the fact that their MLR process of ensuring the integrity of those ads should be considered one small part of their overall content management strategy.

-When they do that, and leverage a fully integrated platform that blurs the lines between production management and content management—including for regulatory compliance, they can gain various tangible efficiencies, such as:
+When companies do align the MLR process to marketing efforts, and leverage a fully integrated platform that blurs the lines between production management and content management—including for regulatory compliance, they can gain various tangible efficiencies, such as:

 - Financial Accountability

 Let’s look at each of these benefits individually.